-In 2004/05, the Employability Support Unit provided services to 35 participants.
-Of those, 15 participants were referred to appropriate programming and 9 participants obtained employment.
-There are 20 participants currently still involved with the Employability Support Unit.
+In 2005/06, the Employability Support Unit provided services to 135 participants.
+Of those, 77 participants were referred to appropriate programming, with 21 of these individuals subsequently securing employment.
+33 participants decided not to continue with their employment plans, primarily due to health-related reasons.
+The remaining 25 participants continued their engagement in the Employability Support Unit beyond the end of 2005/06.